www-splitcells-net/net.splitcells.network/projects/net.splitcells.os.state.interface/src/main/hugo.md/2022-01-10-A-Case-For-Repo-Process.md

 it seems to be unfeasible to have multiple independent instances of such a repo, that are synchronized from time to time with each other.
 ## Meta Repos With An API
-> Organizing all repositories with one interface.
+> Organizing all repositories with a meta repo.

 A meta repository in this context is a repo, which contains multiple sub repositories,